 An unreal past structure is one that considers impossible situations.
-While conditional forms are the most obvious, there are also a number of other ways we can talk about such scenarios.
+While past conditional forms are the most obvious, there are also a number of other ways we can talk about such scenarios.

 We’ll take a look here at the variety of forms we can use and how we use them.